jaclu/tmux-conf/README.md

-This in combination with hostname matching makes it easy to adopt a given environment based both on tmux version available, and what features are meaningful on that host.
+This in combination with hostname matching makes it easy to adopt a given environment based both on tmux version available, and what features are relevant for that host.
 Managing a music player is probably not all that meaningful on a remote cloud host :)

 The generation of a tmux.conf takes only a fraction of a second, so I